We are very fortunate to work with an insightful, passionate group of people who help guide and drive our vision to move New Brunswick forward.

-Mr. Bobadilla is a Lieutenant in the New Brunswick Police Department.
+Mr. Bobadilla is a Captain in the New Brunswick Police Department.
 He is currently the Watch Commander in the Patrol Division and volunteers his time to coordinate a summer soccer academy for New Brunswick youth.
-Lt.
-Bobadilla has served on the NBT Board of Directors since 2005 and is the Co-Chair of the Family Task Force.
-Lt.
-Bobadilla is also an alumnus of NBT’s Leadership Tomorrow and Leadership Now.
+Captain Bobadilla has served on the NBT Board of Directors since 2005 and is the Co-Chair of the Family Task Force.
+Captain Bobadilla is also an alumnus of NBT’s Leadership Tomorrow and Leadership Now.

 Dr. Cimarusti is a retired executive from Bristol-Myers Squibb who is currently an independent consultant to the pharmaceutical industry.
 He has been a board member of NBT since 1998 and Chair since 2005.
 As Chair, Dr. Cimarusti is also a member of the organization’s Finance, Governance, and Nominating Committees.